fossasia/eventyay-talk/doc/user/markdown.rst

 What is Markdown?
 -----------------

-pretalx often allows you to write `Markdown`_ instead of plain text, like in talk descriptions, the Call for Papers, and email texts.
+eventyay often allows you to write `Markdown`_ instead of plain text, like in talk descriptions, the Call for Papers, and email texts.
 Markdown is helpful if you want to write text including links, bold text, and other formatted content.
 Markdown is a common option since it's way easier to learn than languages like